 Fraudulent workers’ compensation claims can also harm the morale of your entire workforce.
 A high number of claims (even false ones) can make your employees feel unsafe at work and/or reduce their compliance with workplace safety protocols.

 If you suspect that you are facing workers compensation fraud, it’s essential to investigate.
 However, there are several risks of launching an in-house investigation of the claim or the employee:

 - You may open your company up to a lawsuit

 - You may create tension in your workforce

 - You may waste valuable resources and man-hours trying to learn and then employ surveillance tactics

-The best option is to hire an experienced private investigator who already has the knowledge, tools, and experience to perform a legal and effective investigation.
+The best option is to hire an experienced private investigator who already has the knowledge, tools, and experience to perform legal and effective workers compensation investigations.
 Hiring a professional is generally the most cost- and time-efficient option.